 ASM have proudly worked with airports, airlines, tourism authorities and governments in the development of new routes since 1993.

 We would like to thank everyone who has worked with ASM over the last 25 years.
-Your support has enabled us to assist in the introduction of new routes and the delivery of training courses around the globe as well as taking part in over 75 Routes events.
+With your support we have assisted in the introduction of 1,000 new routes, delivered over 300 training courses around the globe and attended more than 75 Routes events on behalf of our clients.

 Routes Europe will mark the 25th Anniversary of ASM, and with your help, we plan to celebrate our birthday in style, come and visit us at our stand in Bilbao.
 To discuss the future of the aviation industry, visit the ASM website or email firstname.lastname@example.org.